SNTSVV/DAMAT_Tutorial/README.md

 The first column will contain the names of the test cases and the second the normal maximum execution time.
 The variable *tests_list* contained in *DAMAt_configure.sh* should be modified to point to *test.csv*.
-The following variables, also defined in *DAMAt_configure.sh* should be contain these values:
+The following variables, also defined in *DAMAt_configure.sh* should contain these values:

 ```shell
 # the datatype of the elements of the target buffer